-The results of the 2014 hazards materials spill risk analyses for the Clackamas River watershed clearly that the commercial and industrial region, bounded by I-205 to the west, HWY 212/224 to the east, and north of the Clackamas River, should be a primary focus area for future emergency response planning effort.
-The goal of the analysis completed in 2015 was to help further focus what is at risk by analyzing the distribution and intensity of hazardous substances stored in the watershed in key chemical categories rather than by facility.
+The results of the 2021 hazards materials spill risk analyses for the Clackamas River watershed clearly that the commercial and industrial region, bounded by I-205 to the west, HWY 212/224 to the east, and north of the Clackamas River, should be a primary focus area for future emergency response planning efforts.
+The goal of this analysis was to help further focus what is at risk by analyzing the distribution and intensity of hazardous substances stored in the watershed in key chemical categories rather than by facility.
 This analysis helps to illuminate patterns in the data that can only be seen by analyzing the facilities by chemical categories rather than in aggregate.